Introduction

 is

-and exclusive prefix sum of the same sequence is
+and exclusive scan of the same sequence is

 Both kinds of scan have many different applications but they are usually applied only on summation, however product or logical operations could be handy as well.
-In TNL, prefix sum is implemented in similar way as reduction and so it can be easily modified by lambda functions.
+In TNL, scan is implemented in a similar way as reduction and so it can be easily modified by lambda functions.
 The following example shows how it works:

 This is equivalent to the following shortened call (the second, third and fourth parameters have a default value):